 If your child needs to get very close to a screen to see it clearly or if they need to get very close to the text to read it.
 It can be another symptom, which is myopia.

 Excessive tearing may indicate that one or both of your children are overworked; their eyes might be infected or damaged.
-This issue can also be caused by blocked tear ducts; So, you identify what your kid is going through, and you should take them in for an eye exam so that an optometrist can do an accurate assessment of their eyes.
+This issue can also be caused by blocked tear ducts.
+So, you identify what your kid is going through, and you should take them in for an eye exam so that an optometrist can do an accurate assessment of their eyes.

 Children with exotropia, a kind of strabismus, squint one eye when exposed to bright sunshine.
 This might be taken as a sign of sensitivity to light.
 Photophobia, or light sensitivity, is an intolerance to light.
 Sunlight, fluorescent light, and incandescent light are just a few forms of light that might make you uncomfortable.
-Your light-sensitive child may complain of frequent headaches.
+Your light-sensitive child may complain about frequent headaches.

-Children are continually moving their eyes between the board, PC, notebook, and reading material when studying in the class.
+Children are continually moving their eyes between the board, PC, notebook, and reading material when studying in class.
 Children won't be able to concentrate if their concentrating talents aren't up to standard, which might be misunderstood as naughtiness or a drop in IQ.

 Your child is having trouble in school because they can't see the content on computers or whiteboards.
 Most of the time, it's a problem with nearsightedness, but other conditions like color blindness might cause their blurred vision.
-Ask your child if they analyze reading content on a whiteboard is difficult and ask them where they sit relative to the board in their classroom.
+Ask your child if they analyze reading content on a whiteboard and ask them where they sit relative to the board in their classroom.
 This will tell whether or not you have an eye problem.

 First, you should schedule an appointment with a good ophthalmologist, preferably a pediatric ophthalmologist.
 The optometrist will be able to solve the problem and suggest the best solution.